 Go to the Microphone screen.
-Do not mute the recording volume (REC Vol), or you'll not be able to record the sound.
-To hear the sound being recorded during the recording process, do not mute the microphone volume (Microphone).
+Do not mute the recording volume, or you'll not be able to record the sound.
+To hear the sound being recorded during the recording process, do not mute the playback volume.
 It is recommended that you set the volumes at a middle level.

-To raise the recording and playback volume for the microphone, use the slider on the right to set the microphone boost level.
+To raise the recording and playback volume for the microphone, click the Microphone Boost icon on the right of the Recording Volume slider and set the Microphone Boost level.

-To open the Sounder Recorder, move the mouse cursor to the bottom left corner of the screen, click the Start icon to switch to the Start screen (or press the Windows button on the keyboard).
-Right-click on the screen and click the All apps con on the bottom right corner of the screen to access the Apps screen.
+To open the Sound Recorder, move the mouse cursor to the bottom left corner of the screen, click the Start corner of the screen, click the Start to switch to the Start screen (or press the Windows the button on the keyboard).
+Click the occurrence of the screen to access the Apps screen.